 I lost my job at the retirement community in May, because my 3rd boss within 10 months did not like me which was incredibly painful for me.
 As a result of this job loss, I decided to move back home with my parents and go to graduate school in the fall at VCU to improve myself and my future job opportunities.
 I also figured out that with this new plan, Nathan and I would both be students at the same time and have more in common together.

 I was shocked and I was stunned.
-I was 26 years old and I was not ready emotionally to have a baby.
+I had just turned 27 years old and I was not ready and I did not want to have a baby!
 I barely knew my future husband to be.
 He was four years younger than me, naïve, and inexperienced with relationships.
 He wanted to get married and have the baby.
 We were engaged, theoretically, but I still felt like we needed more time for our relationship to mature before we got married.
 I also did not want a baby to be the main reason that we were getting married.

-I wanted to become a mother in the future, however the timing of this baby was not fair to me, the baby, nor Nathan’s and my relationship.
+I wanted to become a mother in the future, however the timing of this baby was not fair to me, the baby, nor my relationship with Nathan.
 I knew that the only choice for me was to have an abortion.
-I was trying to improve my chances to get a good full time job with benefits to take care of myself.
-It took me 4 years of job searching with an undergraduate college degree to get a full time job and I recently lost that job after 10 months of employment due to a personality conflict with my boss.
-I could not imagine trying to raise a child while Nathan and I were both full time students; I was working part-time; my grandfather was helping me pay for my expensive independent health insurance policy; we were both living at home with our own parents; we weren’t married (which was the first step in having a child to me); we barely knew each other; and this was not how I wanted to create a family!
+I was trying to IMPROVE my chances to get a good, full time job with benefits to take care of myself.
+It took me 4 years of job searching with an undergraduate college degree to get a full time job and I had recently lost that job after 10 months of employment due to a personality conflict with my third boss.
+I could not imagine trying to raise a child while Nathan and I were both college students.
+I was working part-time and starting graduate school full time.
+My grandfather was helping me pay for my expensive health insurance policy as a young adult.
+Nathan and I were both living at home with our respective parents.
+We weren’t married which was the first step in having a child, at least, to me.
+We were still getting to know each other!
+This was NOT how I wanted to create a family!
 Nathan reluctantly supported my decision to have an abortion.

 I remember contacting my gynecologist stating that I needed an abortion and having the door SLAMMED shut on me.
 I was stunned.
 I thought abortions were LEGAL, yet my own doctor and staff would not talk to me about any options.
 Every health professional I spoke to treated me like a leper.
-How could people do this to a young woman in a vulnerable position who needed help and guidance when abortions were legal?
-I felt abandoned, hopeless, and helpless.
+How could people do this to a young woman in a vulnerable position who needed help and guidance when abortions were LEGAL?
+I felt abandoned, helpless, and hopeless.
 All of the health professionals I spoke to kept suggesting that I go to Washington, D.C. for an abortion.
-That solution made me angry.
+That solution made me FURIOUS!
 I did not know anyone in D.C.!
 Why would I travel a long distance to a strange environment when I was already stressed out and upset about my situation?
-My mother was supportive about my decision, but even she did not know how to help me.
+I think my mother was supportive of my decision, but I don’t remember her offering to help me in any way.